silverstripe/silverstripe-session-manager/docs/en/userguide/index.md

 ## Expiry

 Login sessions have an expiry of 90 days by default.
-After this, the login will no longer be valid and the user must log in again.
-Only valid sessions are visible when viewing your sessions.
+After this, the session will no longer be valid and the user must log in again.
+Once a session has expired it will be removed from the list of active login sessions.